Printing and Distribution Options

 Printing Services at UNT

 UNT Policy 04.022 requires that university departments on the Denton campus use Printing Services for all printing and copying requests.
 Printing Services can handle many types of printing and binding on site, including of paperback books (with “perfect” binding), and they can seek bids from outside printers when more efficient.
-There is a form to request an estimate from Printing Services on the website of Printing and Distribution Solutions (PDS), of which Printing Services is a part.
+There is a form to request an estimate from Printing Services.

 Departments are not required to use Printing Services when setting up a product for POD only since Printing Services does not offer this service.